Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Unfolding the non-transverse Belyakov-Devaney transition

-where $f$ is given by (\ref{eq:efe}).
-Equating these two expressions for $\rho$, we obtain
+where $\Theta$ is given by (\ref{eq:efe}) and $\tau$ is the {\em time of flight} from $\Pi_-$ to $\Pi_s$, which as yet unknown.
+The condition to be in $\Pi_s$ is enforced by equating the two expressions in \eqref{eq:rpm}.
+Thus, we obtain

-This is a transcendental equation for $\tau$ in terms $r^{(1)}_+$ and, in general, it does not have a closed-form solution.
-Nevertheless, by inspection we can see that $\tau=0$ when $r_+^{(1)}=h$.
-Conversely, when $r_+^{(1)}=0$, which corresponds to a solution in the stable manifold, the expression (\ref{eq:tbox}), reduces to $e^{-4\tau\rho}=0$, implying $\tau=\infty$ as expected.
+Equation \eqref{eq:tbox} is a transcendental equation for $\tau$ in terms of the initial conditions $r^{(1)}_+$, $\theta^{(1)}_+$ and $\theta^{(1)}_-$ in $\Pi_-$; in general, it does not have a closed-form solution.
+Nevertheless, note that $\tau=0$ when $r_+^{(1)}=h$.
+Conversely, when $r_+^{(1)} \to 0$, which corresponds to approaching a solution in the stable manifold (which by construction never leaves $B$), the expression (\ref{eq:tbox}) reduces to $e^{-4\tau\rho}=0$, implying $\tau \to \infty$ as expected.
+Note further, by definition of $D_-$, $r_+^{(1)}/h \ll 1$.
+This restriction implies that we are interested in cases where $\tau\gg 1$.
+We are also interested in the role of $\eps$ as an unfolding parameter, therefore it makes sense to consider the expression (\ref{eq:tbox}) asymptotically for large $\tau$ and in the limit limit $\varepsilon\to 0$.
+Using (\ref{eq:simpli}), we find in the limit $\varepsilon \to 0$, that

-The study of this map is restricted to a neighborhood of the primary homoclinic orbit, which is in the stable manifold.
-Hence we are interested in the limit $r_+^{(1)}\ll 1$ or alternatively $\tau\gg 1$.
-Nevertheless, considering this limit does not simplify the function $f$.
-Instead, we will start by considering the limit $\varepsilon\to 1$.
-Hence, using (\ref{eq:simpli}), expression (\ref{eq:tbox}) becomes